-By the grace of God I find myself still here on this Earth after sixty-two years.
+By the grace of God I find myself still here on this Earth after sixty-three years.
 God has blessed my eyes with the sights of youth, my heart with the passions of love, my ears with the sweetness of music.
 I have watched my children grow and become unique spirits setting out on their own to discover the “new” world before them.
 During these decades I have studied the works of the greatest thinkers who ever lived and have sought to understand how the world can be so lost and “poor” amid such light and “wealth”.
 In an age where freedom and prosperity should be the right of all peoples and is certainly more than possible thanks to technological breakthroughs during the last century we seem to always be taking the wrong turn and losing our way as a species.
 In the words of Nietzsche we are, “Human, all too human”.
 We seem to blindly follow our “herd instincts” (Nietzsche) without reflection, without even being aware of any need for introspection when it comes to such icons as one’s traditions of culture, race, nationalism, or religion.
 Yet the bloody history of the last century is ample proof of the need for a better way, a higher aspiration for people to strive to achieve.
 This view of humanity is the impetus behind my life’s work to obtain for myself, my children, and all people a better way, to discover if possible, the Truth behind the mirror, as I gaze at my reflection and ask, “Who am I”? and “Why am I here”?